Residential Architecture Design: Considerations & Benefits!

 • Share the construction documents with potential contractors for bidding.

-• Evaluate bids and select a contractor based on factors like cost, experience, and reputation.
+• Evaluate bids and select a contractor based on cost, experience, and reputation.

 • Review the bids and contract terms with the client.